qloudable/qloudable-help/create-demo-lab-help.md

 ### Select Existing Project

-If you have already created a project that you want to use to manage this demo lab, you can select it from the **Select an existing project** dropdown near the top of the section.
+If you have already created a project that you want to use to manage this demo lab, you can select it from the **Select an existing project** dropdown near the top of this section.

 ![select project](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-pd_select-project.gif)